agoose77/phd-thesis/content/2602-noise-and-baseline-removal.md

 ## Silicon Baseline Estimation

 Unlike the MicroMeGaS channels, the silicon quadrant detectors have a well defined boundary between the baseline and the interaction signals.
 This boundary occurs at a similar time for each detector, as it is the silicon detectors upon which the GET system was configured to trigger.
-To determine the baseline value, the mean of the sample values for the preceeding ten cells was used (see {numref}`baseline-estimate-silicon`).
+To determine the baseline value, the mean of the sample values for the preceding ten cells was used (see {numref}`baseline-estimate-silicon`).

 ```{code-cell} ipython3
 ---